There are a lot of customer support and satisfaction metrics out there.

 Start with NPS for an easy first idea of customer satisfaction

-NPS is an easy to implement first solution for when you’re just starting out with measuring user experience.
+NPS is an easy to implement first solution.
+It’s perfect when you’re just starting out with measuring user experience.

 It gives you a quick general idea of what’s going on with customer satisfaction, and is an excellent source of general feedback.